 This is not just speculation.
 Researchers can actually use functional magnetic resonance imaging (fMRI) to show which brain regions are activated when you are confabulating a story.
-In other words, even when you don’t know you’re lying, the MRI tells the truth.
+In other words, even when you don’t know you’re lying, the fMRI tells the truth.

 The Situational Awareness Tie-In

 Imagine a forward positioned team leader reporting to command the details of a situation.
-If the team leader encounters something that is unusual or does not make sense in his or her brain, or if the team leader is trying to convey details of a dynamic, detailed and complex environment, his or her brain can play its trickery and distort the facts with what it imagines to be the truth, even if it’s not.
+If the team leader encounters something that is unusual or does not make sense in his or her brain, or if the team leader is trying to convey details of a dynamic, detailed, and complex environment, his or her brain can play its trickery and distort the facts with what it imagines to be the truth, even if it’s not.

-I know, it’s hard to believe, but you’ll have to trust me it can happen.
+I know, it’s hard to believe, but you’ll have to trust me, it can happen.
 Anyone who’s attended my Fifty Ways to Kill a First Responder program has seen this phenomenon play out right in front of everyone in attendance.
 It’s hardly believable until you see it with your own eyes.

 This means the updates and progress reports offered by team leaders may only be a partial representation of the truth.
 They’re not withholding information or changing facts on purpose.
-Hell, in nearly all cases they’re not even aware they’ve done it.
+In nearly all cases they’re not even aware they’ve done it.
 But, as you can imagine, in an emergency scene the consequences can be significant.

-If the commander receives an update or progress report that is not accurate, that is going to impact the commander’s situational awareness.
+If the commander receives an update or progress report that is not accurate, it is going to impact the commander’s situational awareness.
 This, in turn, can lead to flawed decision making.
 The causation of the flawed decision may not be realized until the after-action report when communications are matched to the actual conditions.
 It’s important to remember that this is NOT being done on purpose.

-Chief Gasaway’s Advice
+Rich Gasaway’s Advice

-When receiving an update or progress report always listen with a skeptical ear.
+When receiving an update or progress report, always listen with a skeptical ear.
 This means you are aware of the confabulation phenomenon and thus, you seek to match what you’re being told with what you are seeing.
 If it does not match up, you may be confronting a confabulation.
 When 2+2 does not equal 4, start asking questions.
 Pump the team leader for more information about what is going on.

 2. Discuss some steps that can be taken to confirm accurate information if you suspect the information you are receiving is confabulated.

 3. Discuss strategies for how to address a person who is confabulating a story (keeping in mind they don’t know they’re doing it).
-Avoiding confrontation is important.
+Avoiding confrontation is important!